telatin/blini/paper/paper2.md

 abstract: |
   Blini is a tool for quick lookup of nucleotide sequences in databases, and for quick dereplication of sequence collections.
-  It is meant to help cleaning and characterizing large collections of sequences that would otherwise be too big to search with online tools, or too demanding for a local machine to process.
+  It is meant to help clean and characterize large collections of assembled contigs or long sequences that would otherwise be too big to search with online tools, or too demanding for a local machine to process.
   Benchmarks on simulated data
   demonstrate that it is faster than existing tools